Quicken Loans mortgage review

 To be eligible for a home loan with Quicken Loans, you’ll need a personal credit score of at least 580 for FHA loans, 620 for conventional and VA loans and 700 for jumbo loans.

-You’ll also need to be ready with a down payment of at least 3% for conventional loans and a deposit between $400 and $700 to cover the good faith deposit.
+You’ll also need a down payment of at least 3% for conventional loans and a deposit between $400 and $700 to cover the good faith deposit.

 Be prepared to supply: